Learning Maono Link Software

 Import

-To import configurations, locate the "Import" button on the right side of the "My Scene" title bar.
-Here, you can select and import sound files shared by other creators.
-Imported configurations will be added to the corresponding scene's sound profile list.
-Apply any imported profile to experience the same tuning effects as the creator.
+An "Import Configuration" button is located on the right side of the "My Scene" title bar.
+Here, you can select and import sound files shared by others.
+Once imported, the sound configuration will be automatically added to the list of the corresponding scene.
+You can then apply this profile to experience the same tuning effect.

 The images above are for illustration purposes only, and the software may be subject to change in future updates.